Sándor Wolf: Legacy

-In Eisenstadt the historic Wolf-Haus / Wolf-Museum is an integral part of the Burgenland Regional Museum (Landesmuseum) building.
-Parts of the former Wolf collection were acquired from the regional government in 1958 and are on display on the Wolf-Haus section of the museum.
+In Eisenstadt, the historic Wolf-Haus or Wolf-Museum forms part of the Burgenland Regional Museum building.
+Parts of the former Wolf collection are displayed in the Wolf-Haus section of the museum.

-Today an Eisenstadt street has been named after him "Alexander-Wolf-Gasse".
-The Wolf family mausoleum can be found in the so-called "Wolfsgarten" in the city's Oberberg quarter.
+A street in Eisenstadt is named after him as Alexander-Wolf-Gasse.
+The Wolf family mausoleum is located in the so-called Wolfsgarten in the city's Oberberg quarter.